ianstrang2/berkoTNF/docs/player-types.md

 // The shape of a club, consistent across the app export interface Club {
-  id: string; // Club IDs are strings in the frontend
+  id: number; // Club IDs are numbers (matches database)
   name: string;
   filename: string;
 }